oceanprotocol/docs/core-concepts/fees.md

 ### Swap fee

 Swap fees are collected whenever someone swaps a datatoken for base token (e.g., OCEAN) or base token for a datatoken.
-The swap could be inside a pool (using an automated market maker) or in a fixed-rate exchange.
+The swap can be conducted using a a fixed-rate exchange.
 These are the fees that are applied whenever a user swaps base token or datatoken:

 - Publisher Marketplace swap fee